 Miniature collectors will be pleased to see 3 new miniatures, and if you have even more Unbound Magic to spend then you can gamble it on Magic-Warped Packets or Bundles for crafting materials which you can either keep or sell.
 It’s also worth mentioning that the enemies in this zone drop salvage items that salvage for valuable lower tier materials that are normally unavailable from end-game maps.

 Unbound Magic appears to be a currency that is going to be used even more in the future as Living World Season 3 unfolds, so it might also be worth forming a stockpile.
 The same goes for Blood Rubies.

 That just about covers everything I can think of for Bloodstone Fen at the moment.
-If you like the guide please share it, comment below and follow me for future updates.
+If you like the guide please share it, leave your comments, and if you’re feeling generous enough to support my guides please consider a donation.
 Thanks for reading and I hope you have fun!